FAQs

 Sure!
 If you enjoyed the tour and you feel the guide deserves a tip, feel free to do so.

-At the end of the tour, if you need to go back to the origin point you can borrow an Indego bike, take bus 43, or take a ride share.
+At the end of the tour, if you need to go back to the starting point you can borrow an Indego bike, take bus 43, or take a ride share.
 There are also other public transportation options around the Rail Park.
 Bus lines 2, 4, 16, 23, 45, and 61.
 The Broad Street Subway line is about a 5-minute walk away.
-There is also paid street parking or paid surface lot parking.

 If you can no longer go on your scheduled tour, contact us and we will do our best to reschedule you for another tour.

 The tour is 3 miles and goes through different parts of the city.
-There is a potential for unforeseen obstructions like construction during the tour.
-We try to travel the safest, most accessible route.
+There is a potential for unforeseen obstructions like construction during the tour, though we try to travel the safest, most accessible route.
 There is a wheelchair-accessible entrance to the Rail Park on Noble Street just east of Broad Street.
 The park arcs upward at an ADA- compliant slope, all the way to the other end of the park.
 More inclusive tours are in the works.

 Your tour fee goes towards maintaining and funding the Rail Park and its events.